-Germany's 30–year colonial episode in Africa, the Pacific, and her enclave in China is a relatively unexplored aspect of the country's history.
-Under the young Kaiser Wilhelm II, rivalry with the old colonial powers saw the protectorates, originally established by trading companies, transformed into crown colonies garrisoned by the newly raised Schutztruppe, with support from the Imperial Navy's Seebataillone.
-This book explains the organization and the operations in these colonies, including an account of the Herero campaign in Southwest Africa.
-Illustrated with rare photos, and with color plates detailing the uniforms of German and native troops alike, this is an authoritive description of the garrisons manning the German colonies.
+This book tells and illustrates the little-known story of Germany's 30-year episode as a colonial power in Africa and the Pacific, and her enclave in China.
+Under the ambitious young Kaiser Wilhelm II, rivalry with the old colonial powers saw the protectorates originally established by trading companies transformed into crown colonies, garrisoned by the newly raised Schutztruppe with emergency support from the Imperial Navy's Sea Battalions.
+This book explains their organization and operations, including the horrific 1904-07 Herero campaign in Southwest Africa.
+It is illustrated with rare photos, and with color plates detailing a wide variety of the uniforms of German and native troops alike.

 Read an extract of Imperial German Colonial and Overseas Troops 1885–1918